-Our government has made great strides to curb that growth rate and to make better use of the roughly \$3 billion that we spend on health care annually.
-In fact, the Canadian Institute for Health Information has reported that Newfoundland and Labrador has seen the third lowest growth rate in Canada over the past three years.
+Our government has made great strides to curb that growth rate and make better use of the roughly \$3 billion that is spent on health care annually.
+In fact, the Canadian Institute for Health Information has reported that Newfoundland and Labrador has seen the third lowest growth rate in Canada over the last three years.